Universal Studios Singapore: Ancient Egypt

 Anubis statues above the entrance to Revenge of the Mummy: The Ride.

 Ancient Egypt is based on the historical adaptation of Ancient Egypt during the 1930s Golden Age of Egyptian Exploration.
 It features obelisks and pyramids which are typical of Ancient Egypt.
 Also featured are Pharaohs' tombs which were supposedly commonly discovered during that era.
-This zone relies on the depictions made in the popular film franchise, The Mummy, starring Brendan Fraser.
+This area relies on the depictions made in the popular film franchise, The Mummy, starring Brendan Fraser.